 She could feel sharp pains from the back of her legs and the back of her neck as if she’d backed into a spitting friteuse – probably from the explosion.
 The flaps on the sides of her head hurt.
 Where was she?
 And where was she going next?

 “Hi, I’m Dave, head of the Black Corner Group here in Griddlestone.
-Hello Betty, hello Head Constable.”
+Hello Betty, hello Chief Constable.”

 Betty saw the black, three-sided brooch that Dave was wearing – her heart rose.